Pittsburgh Bedsore/Pressure Ulcer Lawyers

 Pittsburgh, PA Lawyers Fight for Compensation for Victims of Bedsores & Pressure Ulcers

-Causes of Bedsores & Pressure Ulcers in Western Pennsylvania
+Causes of Bedsores & Pressure Ulcers in Pittsburgh

 Bedsores and pressure ulcers are injuries to the skin and underlying tissue that are caused by prolonged pressure on the skin.
 Bedsores and pressure ulcers often develop on areas of the skin that cover bony protrusions, such as the heels, ankles, hips, and tailbone.
 Residents of nursing homes are especially at risk for bedsores and pressure ulcers because they often suffer from limited mobility or other medical conditions that restrict their ability to get up from beds and chairs or to change their position while lying down or sitting down.